PseudoNuke/pong-stage/Stage0/level.md

   When the user chooses Select Level button.

   Then show the 4 options and set ball speed to 30, 60, 120
-  balls per minute if level selected is 1, 2, 3 respectively.
+  rotations per minute if level selected is 1, 2, 3 respectively.
-  If level 4 is selected then show pop up box asking user to enter balls per minute.
-Set timer as per the user entry.
+  If level 4 is selected then show pop up box asking user to enter rotations per minute.
+Set rotations as per the user entry.